BBVA/sessionclassification/README.md

   <img width="70%"  src="img/distribution.png"/>
 </div>

-# Test phase
+# Test stage
 Once the variables have been studied, Naive Bayes is used as a classification algorithm.
 The trained model is saved for later use.

 To apply the algorithm, the PCAPS that are contained in the specified route are read.
 This part has been separated from the rest of the algorithm in order to change the way PCAPS is read, so Kafka could be used instead of reading the files of a directory.

-After applying Wireshark filters, a package is selected that is known to be encrypted or not and the session that contains it is extracted.
+After applying Wireshark filters, a packet is selected that is known to be encrypted or not and the session that contains it is extracted.
 Then the session is re-analyzed, exploring the headers and / or visually to ensure that the provided label is correct.
-A list with the expected labels is constructed, given the PCAPS that are provided for the test phase.
+A list with the expected labels is constructed, given the PCAPS that are provided for the test stage.

 Data contained in the test PCAPS:
 - **Sessions**: there are TCP and UDP sessions in the PCAPS.
-- **Packages with several files**: there are sessions containing non-encrypted files transferred by SMB (not to be confused with SMB3).
+- **packets with several files**: there are sessions containing non-encrypted files transferred by SMB (not to be confused with SMB3).
 It is known that these are not encrypted because they can be downloaded in Wireshark with the option *Export Objects / SMB *

 Then the payload is extracted from each PCAP giving a result of file per session.
-That is to say, that each file is labeled instead of labeling a package, as was done in the training phase, since the objective is to know if a session is encrypted or not.
+That is to say, that each file is labeled instead of labeling a packet, as was done in the training stage, since the objective is to know if a session is encrypted or not.
 To facilitate the labeling, encrypted PCAPS are saved in different folders of those that are not.

 The pre-processing in both cases is the same, so the algorithm could be applied with unlabelled sessions.